Privacy Policy

 2.1 Clients who are natural persons

-For a compilation on what personal data is processed, why and for how long, please consider Appendix 1.
+For a compilation of what personal data is processed, why and for how long, please see Appendix 1.

-2.2 Authorised signatories who enters into agreements on behalf of clients
+2.2 Authorised signatories who enter into agreements on behalf of clients

-Personal data that is being processed about you as an authorised signatory who enters into agreements on behalf of clients are, inter alia, name, personal identification number, certified copy of legitimation and your employer.
+Personal data that is being processed about you as an authorised signatory who enters into agreements on behalf of clients includes name, personal identification number, certified copy of identification and your employer.
 We, inter alia, engage in such processing activities to undertake and perform an assignment as well as to carry out mandatory conflict of interest and money laundering checks.

-For a compilation on what personal data is processed, why and for how long, please consider Appendix 1.
+For a compilation of what personal data is processed, why and for how long, please see Appendix 1.

 2.3 Beneficial owner

-Personal data that we process about you as beneficial owner in some of our client companies are, inter alia, your name, personal identification number, and shareholding.
+Personal data that we process about you as beneficial owner in some of our client companies includes your name, personal identification number, and shareholding.
 We, inter alia, engage in such processing activities to undertake and perform an assignment as well as to carry out mandatory conflict of interest and money laundering checks.

-For a compilation on what personal data is processed, why and for how long, please consider Appendix 1.
+For a compilation of what personal data is processed, why and for how long, please see Appendix 1.

-For a compilation on what personal data is processed, why and for how long, please consider Appendix 1.
+For a compilation of what personal data is processed, why and for how long, please see Appendix 1.

 2.5 Counterparties and other persons who occur in the assignment

-Personal data that is being processed about you as a counterparty or a natural person are, among other things, your name, personal identification number (or other information regarding date of birth), e-mail, telephone number et al. We, inter alia, engage in such processing activities to carry out mandatory conflict of interest checks.
+Personal data that is being processed about you as a counterparty who is a natural person includes, your name, personal identification number (or other information regarding date of birth), email, telephone number etc. We, inter alia, engage in such processing activities to carry out mandatory conflict of interest checks.

-For a compilation on what personal data is processed, why and for how long, please consider Appendix 1.
+For a compilation of what personal data is processed, why and for how long, please see Appendix 1.

-Personal data that is being processed about you as a counterparty and legal person are, among other things, contact details to a contact person at the company which you have appointed including name, e-mail, as well as data regarding employees and persons in senior management.
+Personal data that is being processed about you as a counterparty who is a legal person includes contact details of a contact person at the company which you have appointed including name, email, as well as data regarding employees and persons in senior management.
 We, inter alia, engage in such processing activities to carry out mandatory conflict of interest checks.

-For a compilation on what personal data is processed, why and for how long, please consider Appendix 1.
+For a compilation of what personal data is processed, why and for how long, please see Appendix 1.

-2.5.2 Other persons who may occur within the framework of the assignment
+2.5.3 Other persons who may be involved within the assignment

-With other persons who may occur within the assignment means e.g., the counterparty’s legal representative, an employee at the client, for the assignment hired consultants, witnesses et al. Personal data which is being processed regarding such persons are, amongst other things, name, title, employer and contact details.
-We, inter alia, engage in such processing activities to execute the assignment and act as legal representative for the client.
+Other persons who may be involved within the assignment means for example the counterparty’s legal representative, an employee at the client, consultants hired for the assignment, witnesses etc. Personal data which is being processed regarding such persons includes name, title, employer and contact details.
+We, inter alia, engage in such processing activities to execute assignments and act as legal representative for the client.

-For a compilation on what personal data is processed, why and for how long, please consider Appendix 1.
+For a compilation of what personal data is processed, why and for how long, please see Appendix 1.

 3. Other processing